 We have presented a unified stochastic model for the population dynamics with cellular phenotypic conversions.
 We have given the sufficient and necessary condition under which the dynamical behavior of our model can be described by an $n$-state Markov chain.
 In general case, we have proved that the proportions of different phenotypes will tend to constants regardless of their initial values, and we have investigated the sufficient and necessary conditions under which one phenotype will die out or dominate.
-We also extend our model to non-Markov case while keeping the above conclusions valid.
-In this way we have rigorously explained the experimental phenomenon in \cite{Gupta}.
+We also extend our model to non-Markovian case while keeping the above conclusions valid.
+In this way we explain experimental phenomenon in \cite{Gupta}.

-As remarked in Section 4.2, we improve a limit theorem in branching processes, which may be of theoretical interests.
+As remarked in Section \ref{S42}, we improve a limit theorem in branching processes, which may be of theoretical interests.